scripting/fargoPublisher/worknotes.md

+### 2/9/14 by DW

+<a href="http://scripting.com/2014/02/06/herokuForPoetsBeta.html">Heroku How To</a>: Get your own Fargo Publisher server running on Heroku.

+<a href="http://scripting.com/2014/02/09/whyFargo2TechnologyIsInteresting.html">Why Fargo 2 technology is exciting</a>.
+How the new CMS hooks into Fargo Publisher.

 ### 1/30/14 by DW

 There's now a "ct" in each element in changes.json, which counts the number of times the site has been updated.